deokjin-choi/strategic-ai-insights/case_studies/master_paper.md

 For qualitative analysis, 217 patents were selected from the broader portfolio based on citation count and patent family size.
 These patents were primarily in the search and advertising domains, which at the time accounted for more than 95% of Google's revenue.
 Each patent was reviewed in detail to identify the invention’s context, the problem addressed, the solution proposed, and the expected outcome.

-The table below illustrates the coding and mapping process based on Grounded Theory:
+The table below illustrates this coding and mapping process based on Grounded Theory:

 | Domain     | Problem Identified                            | Solution Proposed                                    | Expected Effect                                | Representative Patent |
 |------------|------------------------------------------------|------------------------------------------------------|--------------------------------------------------|------------------------|